Skip to main content

 We aim to respond to accessibility feedback within 5 working days.

-This statement will be reviewed and updated quarterly, or whenever significant changes are made to the website.
-The next scheduled review is June 2026.
+This statement was first prepared on 22 March 2026 and last reviewed on 16 August 2026 following a full WCAG 2.2 audit and remediation of the website.
+It is reviewed quarterly, or whenever significant changes are made to the website.
+The next scheduled review is November 2026.